Cue the music. It’s time for a parade. The blue RV tote tank parade. Let’s empty our gray water tank and head to the dump station. Yay!

 When full, the tote tank will be heavy.
 The tank itself weighs about 16 pounds.
 A gallon of water is about 8 pounds.
 So, a full 15 gallon tote tank will weigh about 136 pounds.
 Campground sites are often gravel.
 You may not have a clear and wide path to get from your hookups to your truck.
 You’ll have to roll the tank to the back of the truck and then connect it to the tow bracket.

 Our Barker 15 gallon tote tank does its job.
 However, you need to drive very slowly, about five miles per hour, when towing the tank.
-If some is behind you, that can be a bit inconvenient.
+If someone is behind you, that can be a bit inconvenient.
 The wheels did fall off our tote tank once.
 I now check them regularly to ensure they are secure before using the tank.

 Once at the dump station, connect the dump hose putting one end into the dump hole and connecting the other to the blue tank.
 Open the vent hole.
 Then tip the blue tank so that the water begins to flow.
 When it is close to empty, pick up the tote tank and tip it so the rest of the gray water can empty out.